ordinalpunks/awesome-ordinalpunks/FAM.md

-## Ordinal Punks "Road Map Update" - What's Next? - More Official or Unofficial Ordinal Punks?
+## Ordinal Punks "Road Map Update" - What's Next? - More Official or Unofficial Ordinal Punks Upcoming?

 >  Eventually there will be more opportunity for people to join the [ordinal punks] community.